DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_getlightbox.md - gets the lightbox's HTML object element
 - api/scheduler_getrecdates.md - returns all occurrences of a recurring event
 - api/scheduler_getrenderedevent.md - gets the object of the currently displayed event
-- api/scheduler_getsection.md - gets the object of the specified section in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_getsection.md - gets the object of the specified section in the currently active view
 - api/scheduler_getshortcuthandler.md - gets a key navigation shortcut handler
 - api/scheduler_getstate.md - gets the current state of the scheduler
 - api/scheduler_getuserdata.md - gets the user data associated with the specified event